 he goal of the list is to bring together a number of leading mathematicians and computer scientists in order to consider the broad question of how present and future research efforts in computer proof can best serve mathematical advance.

 The purpose of this list is to serve as central organizing tool for a sequence of planned meetings of PhD students in the UK working/interested in the field of Quantum Gravity.
-This list is retained 07/05/13.
-Subscribers cannot post messages, new subscribers cannot be added, but the archives are retained for reference purposes
+This list has been retained 22/04/15.
+No one can subscribe to this list and no one can post to this list. contact email@example.com for all enquiries regarding this list

 A general discussion forum on logical, semantic, and categorical methods in quantum information, computation, and programming languages